rive-app/rive-android/CONTRIBUTING.md

 ### Building `.so` files

-The runtime here should be updated to point to the latest `rive-cpp` submodule when that runtime has new commits merged in.
+The runtime here should be updated to point to the latest `rive-runtime` submodule when that runtime has new commits merged in.
 This ensures the `rive-android` project is up-to-date with its underlying native code layer to pull in latest patches, features, and more.
-In most cases, when new `rive-cpp` changes are introduced, we need to build new `.so` files for different architectures.
+In most cases, when new `rive-runtime` changes are introduced, we need to build new `.so` files for different architectures.

 #### Pre-requisites